Wu Kai Sha: Transport

 Before the area was developed, there existed only rough roads to the area.
-Many residents and visitors took kai to boats from Ma Liu Shui, near the MTR University station, across Tolo Harbour to the area.
+Many residents and visitors took kaito boats from Ma Liu Shui, near the MTR University station, across Tolo Harbour to the area.

 With the extension of the new town to the northwestern side of Ma On Shan, roads were extended and expanded.
 Sai Sha Road is an alternative route to Sai Kung.
 In 2001, the Kowloon-Canton Railway Corporation began construction of the Ma On Shan Rail (now the Tuen Ma line), which currently terminates at Wu Kai Sha station.